waltscode/ChallengeNODE/README.md

 - Welcome to a demonstration of what coding with node.js and javascript is capable of!

 - Using inquirer to present easy to understand questions to users that they can then easily answer using the git-bash terminal.

+- To get started, ensure you have inquirer installed.
+Open up your git-bash terminal and type in 'npm i'.

 - Simply type into the terminal 'node index.js' and you are presented with the first of a series of questions.